 Jo VanEvery, Academic Career Guide · Asynchronous teaching and setting boundaries I've noticed in various conversations on Twitter that there are some issues with setting boundaries in the context of pandemic teaching conditions.
 In this post I address a particular issue with asynchronous … [Read more...] about Asynchronous teaching and setting boundaries

 Jo VanEvery, Academic Career Guide · Dealing with the loss of a physical boundary between work and home The pandemic has made us all hyper-aware of how much of what we’d come to tolerate as “just how things are” is actually deeply unacceptable.
 The pandemic has not created an impossible to … [Read more...] about Dealing with the loss of a physical boundary between work and home

 Jo VanEvery, Academic Career Guide · You are not broken.
 You don't need fixing.
 One of the comments I got from my editor when working on the Short Guides was "What do you want them to do with this information?"
 She was really not happy with a prompt that asked the reader to notice something without … [Read more...] about You are not broken.
 You don’t need fixing.

 This is part 3 of a series about confidence.
 In Part 1 of this series, I talked about meaningfulness.
 In Part 2, I talked about security.
 The introductory section is repeated so you don't have to read them in any particular order.
-External validation is not a reliable antidote to self-doubt.
-It … [Read more...] about Where does confidence come from?
+Or, listen to the whole series here: Jo VanEvery, Academic … [Read more...] about Where does confidence come from?
 Part 3: support